stillunfolding/capastrophic/README.md

 - Add "script" command to `installer.py` to execute a sequence of commands
 - Implement support for **Deep mode** CAP file conversion to `json2cap.py`
 - Add SCP03 support to the `scp.py` tool
-- Add common argument loading from a JSON-based config file to `installer.py`
 - Implement JSON file load on card to `installer.py`
 - Add logical-channel awareness to `scp.py`
 - Implement support for package/class AIDs extraction from CAP/JSON for load/install commands for `installer.py`
-- Add implicity CAP/JSON load support to install command for `installer.py`
+- Add optional CAP/JSON load support to install command for `installer.py`
 - Add a tiny script for printing general CAP/JSON info, including package AID and classes AIDs